The Birch 2026 has been released!

 Photography + Art

 Online submissions are accepted on a rolling basis.
-Pieces will undergo an editing process within 2-3 weeks of acceptance.Articles and op-eds on current events may be subject to an expedited publication timeline.
+Pieces will undergo an editing process within 2-3 weeks of acceptance.

 The Birch is a forum for undergraduates to publish scholarly essays.
 These can be adapted from original research projects, class papers, and senior theses.
 Please limit your submissions to the print journal no more than two essays, each no more than 4000 words (not including footnotes).
-Citations should be done in MLA style (in-text citation and bibliography).
+Citations should be done in Chicago style (in-text citation and bibliography).
 When submitting your essay, please indicate what section of the journal you are submitting to: